Prelf1992/distributed-ml-training-system/README.md

 * Commit 25: Docs: Improve styling of script for faster execution. at 2024-11-25 15:04:09
 * Commit 26: Build: Refactor code in component to support new requirements. at 2024-11-25 12:31:37
 * Commit 27: Refactor: Update documentation for UI for better maintainability. at 2024-11-26 13:03:40
+* Commit 28: Build: Optimize performance of component to align with standards. at 2024-11-26 14:15:52